Experienced mothers and doctors may say that breastfeeding should not be painless exercise. In theory, they are right!

 Blocked ducts can be the result of poor breastfeeding habits – poor latch, inefficient breast draining, engorgement – or they can be the result of a personal habit or lifestyle such as fatigue, dehydration, or a poorly fitted bra (too much pressure).

-Most treatments can be done at home and very rarely require medical attention.
+Most treatments for a clogged milk duct can be done at home and very rarely require medical attention.
 Warm compresses on the affected area can help with your let-down reflex to get the milk flowing easier.

 Massage and hand expression (or breast pumping) can also help relieve the obstruction.If you are having trouble with your baby’s latch, don’t hesitate to visit a lactation consultant.